aliyss/vim-himalaya-ui/README.md

 ## Installation

 Install and configure [Himalaya CLI](https://github.com/pimalaya/himalaya) first.
 This is not yet done via the UI (see the Roadmap).
-Then install this plugin using your favorite plugin manager.
-I have no clue if the following works.
-Please open an issue if it works or doesn't so I can remove this line.
-I use a different setup anyways (works on my machine).
+Then install this plugin using your favorite plugin manager:

 ### Using [packer](https://github.com/wbthomason/packer.nvim)